Posted on 27th of October, 2013 by Lévana

 Posted on 8th of April, 2013 by Lévana

 I believe I couldn’t live without lentils.
 I love’em, In any shape or form.
-This soup, and my Indian Red Lentil Soup, are among my favorite.
-This soup is indelibly engraved in my memory as part of my childhood, and its name alone conjures up lovely scenes.
-The streets of...
+This Moroccan Lentil Soup, and my Indian Red Lentil Soup, are among my favorite.
+This Moroccan Lentil Soup is indelibly engraved in my memory as part of my childhood, and its name alone conjures up lovely scenes....

 Posted on 8th of July, 2012 by Lévana